pahimar/Equivalent-Exchange-3/README.md

 1. Download the latest version of MCP from [here] (http://mcp.ocean-labs.de/index.php/MCP_Releases), e.g. mcp723.zip.
 Install MCP dependencies as listed on the website if neccessary.

 2. Inside `mcdev`, create a directory named `mcp` and unzip the MCP .zip file into it.
-	* To verify, check if a file name `CHANGELOG` exists inside `mcp`.
+	* To verify, check if a file named `CHANGELOG` exists inside `mcp`.
-3. Get an unmodded copy of minecraft's `bin` folder.
-Currently EE3 runs on 1.4.5 but that might have changed.

-4. From your `.minecraft` directory (on Windows, defaults to `%appdata%\.minecraft`), copy the `bin` and the `resources` (not sure if necessary) directory to the `jars` directory inside `mcp`.
-(Forge might do this for you, not confirmed.)

-5. Get an unmodded copy of `minecraft_server.jar` and also place it into `jars`.
-(Forge might do this for you)

-6. Download the latest forge **source** for Minecraft 1.4.5 and unzip it into `mcp` so that `mcp\forge\install.sh` exists.
+3. Download the latest forge **source** for Minecraft 1.4.5 and unzip it into `mcp`.
 You need at least Forge 6.4.0, best way is to get it from [here] (http://files.minecraftforge.net/).
+	* To verify, check if a application named `install.sh` exists.

-7. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\mcp\forge`.
+4. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\mcp\forge`.
 On Linux you might have to `chmod +x` `install.sh` before you can execute it.
 On some system configurations you need to execute `install.sh` from within the `forge` directory whereas on others it doesn't matter.
 Just check the output for error messages to find out what you need to do.

 #### Setup EE3 (Some tested for Linux, tested fully for Windows)
 1. Inside `mcdev`, create a directory named `source`.